LionCityGaming/recently-added/README.md

 # Recently Added on Plex

-## A customapi widget for Homepage (https://gethomepage.dev/) that displays recently-added Movies and TV Shows for Plex.
+## A customapi widget for Homepage (https://gethomepage.dev/) that displays recently-added Movies and TV Shows on Plex.

 ![picture](https://i.imgur.com/umopaWL.png)